magento/devdocs/guides/v2.0/howdoi/checkout/checkout_new_field.md

 Add the field to layout.
 Both shipping address and billing address forms are [generated dynamically]({{page.baseurl}}howdoi/checkout/checkout_form.html#dynamic_form).
 So to modify its layout, you need to create a [plugin]({{page.baseurl}}extension-dev-guide/plugins.html) for the `\Magento\Checkout\Block\Checkout\LayoutProcessor::process` method.

-Following is a sample plugin adding a field named `Custom Attribute` to the shipping address form:
+Following is a sample logic for a plugin method adding a field named `Custom Attribute` to the shipping address form:

 {%highlight php%}
 <?php